Updated: Jan, 2012

 2010 was a pretty weak year for her, however.
 She played in 9 events and missed 6 cuts.
 She went back to Qualifying School in the Fall, and finished tied for 14th to earn full membership on tour in 2011.

 She did decently on tour in 2011.
-Her money list position of 82nd was not enough to give her category 1 status, but it still got her category 11 status, which should qualify her for most events.
+Her money list position of 82nd was not enough to give her category 1 status, but it still got her category 11 status.

 Back to Other Players Page